yeehaa123/presentation-moonconf/slides.md

 <!---

 Unfortunately, the lack of any deliberate architecture is still prominent on the frontend.
-This anti-pattern has many names: shantytown, big ball of mud, but on the frontend it is best known as jQuery Spaghetti.
+This anti-pattern has many names: shantytown, big ball of mud, but on the frontend it is best known as jquery Spaghetti.
 Brian Foote and Joseph Yoder vividly describe the dangers of such an approach:

 "Too many of our software systems are, architecturally, little more than shantytowns.
 Investment in tools and infrastructure is often inadequate and the tools that are used are primitive.
 Parts of the system grow unchecked, and the lack of architecture and planning allows problems in one part of the system to erode and pollute adjacent portions.
 Deadlines loom like monsoons, and architectural elegance seems unattainable."